 Some tracks don't comply with this formula.
 They are softer, like the Auto-Tuned "Session Litt", or "Eastside", a song with Philthy Rich, a guy already strongly connected to Detroit, and also with Jim Jones.
 But generally, the same recipe as "Ballin Ain't a Crime" applies through the mixtape.
 The same swift and relentless music supports the best tracks.
 Same with Peezy's implacable flow, who manages to outshine his many guests.
 Same again with the themes: his thirst for wealth, his street tales, and a few sexist words about girls ("All Over", "Soaking Wet").

 This project, however, is never too repetitive.
 The bells and piano keys on the great "Against All Odds", the synthesizer on "Regardless", the guitar on "Soaking Wet", the rhythmic versatility of "I Got Mo", the relentless loop on the striking "Neverseen B4", or the sad trap music of "All Over" (one of his songs with Babyface Ray, another eminent guy from Team Eastside), make the mixtape diverse enough, until it is getting closed with "Everybody", another banger.
-Thanks to this, it is now obvious: Detroit is one of the most exciting scene, in modern rap.
+Thanks to releases like this, it is now obvious: Detroit is one of the most exciting scenes in modern rap.